 The target population of the Quality of Work Life Survey 2018 consisted of employed wage and salary earners aged 15 to 67, whose regular weekly working hours were at least 10 hours.
 In 2018, the sample was drawn from the September and October rounds (face-to-face interviews) and from the November to December rounds (web data collection) of the Labour Force Survey.
 It was found out during the interview for the Labour Force Survey whether the respondent belonged to the sample.

 Statistics Finland's employees are legally obliged to secrecy.
 The results of the survey are published as statistics and graphs, from which information given by individual respondents cannot be identified.
 Background information from administrative registers available to Statistics Finland can be added to the survey data.

 What are the data used for?

-Statistics Finland will publish the 2018 survey results in the autumn of 2019.
+Statistics Finland published the 2018 survey results in december 2019.
 The results are reported widely both as time series and pertaining to a single survey year.
 The results will be utilised for labour policy decisions, development of working life and scientific research.

 The data can only be released for the purposes of research and statistical surveys in such a form that direct identification of individual respondents is not possible.

 The questionnaire is reviewed in connection with each survey round and new questions are added to it for examining topical new working life occurrences.